 Welcome to Career Coach.
-Congratulations, you have just accessed a valuable online search tool that will give you the opportunity to explore hundreds of potential careers at your fingertips.
+Congratulations, you have just accessed a valuable online search tool that will give you the opportunity to explore hundreds of potential careers or job possibilities in Maryland and the Washington D.C. metropolitan area.

-Just enter a keyword of whatever career suits your interest and quickly learn about employment prospects in the field, job opportunities, income potential and the education and training available at Montgomery College.
+Just enter a keyword of whatever career suits your interest and quickly learn about employment prospects in the field, job opportunities, income potential, job skills needed, and the education and training available at Montgomery College, Maryland.
 Get started today on your road to a new future and give it a try.

 Career Coach is unique to our geographic area.
 The job listings and information provided are specific to Montgomery County and the surrounding localities.
 You won’t find it anywhere else in the region.
 We offer it as a service to our students, future students and members of our community.
 We invite you to come back often and tell your friends about Career Coach.
 Happy searching!